Surprises, setbacks and successes: A progress report on Jerry Dipoto and the Mariners’ offseason trades

 The debate in November centered on Sheffield, a hard-throwing left-hander who had already been traded from Cleveland to New York (for Andrew Miller) in 2016.
 The uncertainty has intensified as Sheffield — the Mariners’ No. 1 prospect coming into the season — has struggled in Class AAA Tacoma.

 In eight starts since May 1, the 23-year-old Sheffield has an 8.35 ERA — and he had his worst start of the season in the Rainiers’ 15-1 loss at San Antonio on Thursday night, in which he allowed eight earned runs in 1 2/3 innings.
+After which, the Mariners demoted him to Class AA Arkansas.

 Again, it would be premature to label the Paxton deal as good or bad based on one eight-game stretch for one pitcher.
 That said, Sheffield’s issues have to be alarming.
 Some industry analysts have long projected him as more of a bullpen arm — and not the top-of-the-rotation talent the Mariners thought they were acquiring.
 If that’s the case, it’ll be a significant step back in the step-back plan.

 Mariners fans got to know Swanson, 25, during his six-start audition with the Mariners early this season.
-The numbers weren’t pretty (1-5 record, 8.04 ERA), but he did have a couple promising starts and will surely get more chances to stick at the back-end of Seattle’s rotation.
+The numbers weren’t pretty (1-5 record, 8.04 ERA), but he did have a couple of promising starts and will surely get more chances to stick at the back-end of Seattle’s rotation.
 He’s currently on the Rainiers’ injured list (hamstring).

 Thompson-Williams has cooled off some after a strong start in Class AA Arkansas.
 The 24-year-old outfielder has a .762 OPS (on-base plus slugging percentage) with seven homers and 11 steals.

-Paxton, meanwhile, has had an up-and-down first couple months in New York (4.04 ERA), and spent most of May on the injured list with left knee inflammation.
+Paxton, meanwhile, has had an up-and-down first couple of months in New York (4.04 ERA), and spent most of May on the injured list with left-knee inflammation.

 Trade No. 3: The home run

-The deal: Mariners trade 2B Robinson Cano and closer Edwin Diaz to the New York Mets for RHP OF Jarred Kelenic (minors), RHP Gerson Bautista, Justin Dunn (minors), OF Jay Bruce and RP Anthony Swarzak.
+The deal: Mariners trade 2B Robinson Cano and closer Edwin Diaz to the New York Mets for OF Jarred Kelenic (minors), RHP Gerson Bautista, RHP Justin Dunn (minors), OF Jay Bruce and RHP Anthony Swarzak.

 If you had to grade this trade right now, it is an ‘A’ for Dipoto and the Mariners.
 An easy ‘A.’